This guide walks you through the quickest way to get started with TiDB's one-stop solution of Hybrid Transactional and Analytical Processing (HTAP).

 1means available and

 PROGRESSmeans the progress of the replication.
 The value is between 0.0 and 1.0.
-1 means at least one replica is replicated.
+1 means that the replication progress of the TiFlash replica is complete.

 Execute the SQL statements in Step 3 again, and you can see the performance of TiDB HTAP.